afhrad/obsidian-ext-launcher/README.md

 - **Execute External Programs**: Run any external program or script with specified arguments.
 - **Dynamic Argument Handling**: Supports various argument templates such as vault path, filename, filename without extension, relative filename, full filename, and JSON structure of Obsidian data.
-- **Debug Output**: Option to enable detailed debug output, including the command executed, working directory, and execution time.
+- **Debug Output**: Option to enable detailed debug output in a separate window, including the command executed, working directory, and execution time.
 - **Insert Handling**: Control where the output of the executed script is inserted in the active editor (cursor position, or not at all).
 - **Execution Time Measurement**: Measures and formats the execution time of the script in a human-readable format.